xieyj17/ProjectionPursuit.jl/README.md

 gaussian_data = rand(gaussian_d, N);
 data = hcat(gaussian_data', gamma_data);
 ```
 Let me explain what happened above.
-The 36-dimensional random vector is constituted with 35 independent Gaussian random variables with standard deviation from 36 to 2, and a Gamma(2,1) random variable with standard deviation of 2.
+The 36-dimensional random vector is composed of 35 independent Gaussian random variables with standard deviation from 36 to 2, and a Gamma(2,1) random variable with standard deviation of 2.
 We generate 500 samples of such random vectors.

 Now suppose our goal is to understand whether the data is skewed or not.
 Clearly the reasonable is a measure of skewness.
 Here we use the square of skewness as our objective function.
 ```julia